-Emily Ratajkowski is a Living #CurrentMood Meme in This Bikni
+Emily Ratajkowski is a Living #CurrentMood Meme in This Bikini

 It will come as no shock to you that Emily Ratajkowski—who is never not in a bikini—is currently in a bikini.
 But, there's something about the model's latest snap that stands out.
 It's like sexy insouciance come to life, and we can't stop staring.

-In a sizzling white two-piece, the model poses against a sun-splashed wall.
+In a sizzling white two-piece from Fae Swim, the model poses against a sun-splashed wall.
 She's casually holding a can of something frosty in one hand, and her mussed hair says: I woke up from a poolside catnap like this.

 Being Emily freaking Ratajkowksi, she has an enviable golden tan.
 And her sepia sunglasses and layered necklaces add a hint of hippy-style flair.
 But, what we love about this snap above all is Emrata's casual lean.